-Dodger Stadium underwent an estimated $100 million renovation following its purchase in May 2012 by Guggenheim Baseball Management.
+In 2012-2013, Dodger Stadium underwent an estimated $100 million renovation following the team's purchase by Guggenheim Baseball Management.
+The owners successfully modernized the stadium while preserving its many character-defining features that make the stadium so iconic.

 The renovations focus on two aspects of the ballpark: technology upgrades and enhanced comfort for patrons, including restrooms and concessions.
 Technology upgrades include installing high-definition video boards in the left and right fields while restoring the unique hexagonal shape of both scoreboards.